 If large protein molecules leak through a damaged intestinal wall, they can trigger a reaction to these foreign molecules, and antibodies form against them.
 These antibodies then trigger the inflammatory reactions of eczema (redness, heat, and swelling).
 Eczema can be and is often the first sign of Leaky Gut Syndrome, otherwise known as impaired intestinal permeability, in babies.
 If the offending foods are continued, then damage continues to occur in the intestinal lining and healing does not take place.
 But once the irritating foods are removed, cells in the intestinal lining are rapidly replaced with new, healthy cells and the protective intestinal barrier is reestablished.

 Treatment of Eczema

-There are many things you can do to soothe your baby's eczema and help him overcome it once and for all.
+There are many things you can do to soothe you or your baby's eczema and help either overcome it once and for all.

 Prevention of Eczema